neuvector/docs/user/pages/15.releasenotes/03.4x/docs.md

 ##### Bug Fixes
 + Issue with jumbo frames (enabled on some public clouds).
 Symptom: the main prometheus application URI /graph becomes inaccessible when the prometheus group is placed into Protect mode.
 + Missing namespace option in vulnerabilities filter.
-Allow users to select/type the Namespace where Neuvector is installed as filter entry.
+Allow users to select/type the Namespace where NeuVector is installed as filter entry.
 + False positive in OpenSSL version 1.1.1c-1 affected by CVE-2020-1967.
 + Unexpected implicit deny violations for user created address group using wildcard hostnames.
 Problems with using DNS Name (with wildcards) for Firewall Traffic.
 + Improve detection to remove SQL Injection false positive.